AdobeDocs/uxp-photoshop/src/pages/uxp/known-issues.md

 * The `location` attribute for `sp-tooltip` seems like it would control the position of the tooltip relative to its attachment.
 This is not how the attribute actually works -- it instead controls the tooltip's "tip" direction.
 If `location` is set to `bottom`, the tip will be pointed upwards under the assumption that your code has already placed the tooltip below the control.
 (PS-56708) _Better tooltip handling is coming in a future release_.
 * The numeric `sp-textfield` can trigger numeric validation errors, even when the entered value would seem to be correct.
 This will be addressed in a future release.
 The limitation on valid ranges is an issue with numeric fields in Photoshop in general and is a separate issue.
 (PS-57698)

-## WebView
-* Mouse/Keyboard events within Webview doesn't work in XD v55 and Win 10 due to a [Microsoft issue](https://github.com/microsoft/microsoft-ui-xaml/issues/6427).
-Fix for this is in progress.

 ## Events

 * `uxpshowpanel` and the corresponding `show` callback occurs only once, when the panel is initially made visible.
 It will not recur.
 This will be fixed in the future.
 (PS-57284)